-Like many people, if a violent crime occurs in your home, your desire may be to start the clean up process immediately.
+Like many people, if a violent crime occurs in your home, your desire may be to start the cleanup process immediately.
 The reality is that you won’t be able to undertake a crime scene cleanup, even at your own home, until law enforcement officials or the coroner’s office “release” the scene back to you.

 Law enforcement or the coroner’s office undertake a thorough investigation of the crime scene.
 There is no specific timeframe in which this investigation must be completed.
 With that said, in the interests of preserving evidence, investigators work as efficiently as possible to process the crime scene.

 In the case of a homicide, the removal of the body is part of the overall efforts of investigating the scene.
-The body will be transported to the coroner’s office at some point to begin the forensics examination process, which likely will include an autopsy.
+The body will be transported to the coroner’s office at some point to begin the forensic examination process, which likely will include an autopsy.
 The removal of the bottom does not mean the work of investigators is complete at the scene.

-It’s Your Residence, But You Don’t Have to Clean the Crime Scene
+It’s Your Residence, but You Don’t Have to Clean the Crime Scene

 Once the crime scene is released back to you, the responsibility is yours to get the crime scene cleaned up.
 Although the burden is on you to see that this daunting task is undertaken in an appropriate way, that most definitely does not mean that you must take this challenging task on yourself.
 In fact, you must seriously consider engaging the professional assistance of a skilled, experienced, compassionate crime scene remediation service.

 There are several primary reasons who you should elect not to undertake a crime scene cleanup in your home (or business) on your own.